Fire Safety Support provides internal support in three areas: Fire Safety Database, Fire Safety Statistics and Fire Safety Training.

 Where building work is necessary either to build or alter licensed premises the work should be carried out in accordance with Building Regulations requirements.
 For further information regarding Building Regulations requirements visit the Planning Portal.

-For further advice regarding the application process please contact your local authority licensing department;
+For further advice regarding the application process please contact our licensing department on Leeds 0113 3875738 or e-mail firstname.lastname@example.org

 What Is Fire Safety Enforcement?